tprelog/iocage-homeassistant/README.md

 ---

-- This branch is for FreeNAS 11.3 but should also work with FreeNAS-11.2*-U7* or later
+- This branch is intended for FreeNAS 11.3 but should also work with FreeNAS-11.2-U7 or later
 - More information about [iocage plugins](https://doc.freenas.org/11.3/plugins.html) and [iocage jails](https://doc.freenas.org/11.3/jails.html) can be found in the [FreeNAS guide](https://doc.freenas.org/11.3/intro.html#introduction)